opensearch-project/data-prepper/data-prepper-plugins/otel-trace-source/README.md

 ### Counter
 - `requestTimeouts`: measures total number of requests that time out.
 - `requestsReceived`: measures total number of requests received by otel trace source.
+- `successRequests`: measures total number of requests successfully processed by otel trace source plugin.
+- `badRequests`: measures total number of requests with invalid format processed by otel trace source plugin.
+- `requestTimeouts`: measures total number of requests that time out.
+- `requestsTooLarge`: measures total number of requests of which the number of spans in the content is larger than the buffer capacity.
+- `internalServerError`: measures total number of requests processed by otel trace source with custom exception type.

+### Timer
+- `requestProcessDuration`: measures latency of requests processed by otel trace source plugin in seconds.

+### Distribution Summary
+- `payloadSize`: measures the distribution of incoming requests payload sizes in bytes.

 ## Developer Guide
 This plugin is compatible with Java 8.
 See